-- A National Qualification (NQ) or National Certificate (NC) in a sports subject – for some courses you need 3 subjects at National 4 or 5.
+- An NQ or NC in a sports subject – for some courses you need 3 subjects at National 4 or 5.

-- A Higher National Certificate (HNC) or Higher National Diploma (HND), degree or postgraduate qualification in sports coaching and development or sports science – for entry you usually need 1-2 Highers for HNC or HND, 4-5 Highers for a degree.
+- An HNC or HND, degree or postgraduate qualification in sports coaching and development or sports science – for entry you usually need 1-2 Highers for HNC or HND, 4-5 Highers for a degree.